labatrockwell/RemoteCam/README.md

 * `py timelapse.py`

 #### Button attached to Raspberry PI GPIO
-The GPIO is set to the marking in the rectangles below.
-Attach the button to any 3V then going to pin GPIO25 with a 10k ohm pull down resistor going from there to any ground.
+The GPIO is set to the markings in the rectangles below, not the circles.
+Attach power from any 3V to the button, then take from the button to pin GPIO25 with a 10k ohm pull down resistor going from there to any ground.